-We’re in the middle of our Green Diapers 101 series.
-Next up on the list are old school prefold & flat cloth diapers.
-I’m grouping flat diapers and prefolds together, although they’re not entirely the same thing.
-Prefold and flat diapers are argued to be the most common types of cloth diaper used by parents around the world.
+I’m grouping flat diapers and prefolds together in this article, although they’re not entirely the same thing.
+That said, prefold and flat diapers are arguably the most common types of cloth diaper used by parents around the world.

 Facts about prefold diapers:

 - Prefolds have three panels and are made with multiple layers of lightweight, woven fabric, usually with extra layers in the center panel for absorbency.